pyrossh/rust-embed/readme.md

   runtime.
   - If the compression makes little difference, for example a jpeg file won't compress much further if at all, then the compressed version is skipped.
+  - You can also disable this behavior by adding an attribute `#[gzip = false]`.
+    When disabled, the compressed files won't be included for that embed.
 - Some metadata that is useful for web headers like `ETag` and `Last-Modified` are computed ahead of time and embedded into the executable.
 This makes it possible to use these in a web server without any computation at runtime.